Jos Buttler: T20 franchise career

 Buttler has become increasingly involved in playing franchise T20 cricket around the world, and has been described as arguably England's "first ever global Twenty20 superstar".
+On 5 August 2026, Buttler became the all time leading run scorer in T20s, surpassing Kieron Pollard's tally of 14,803.

 2013–14 Big Bash League

 Buttler's first experience of franchise cricket came in 2013/14 when he played for Melbourne Renegades in the 2013–14 Big Bash League season in Australia.
-This coincided with the buildup to the England one-day side playing in Australia at the beginning of 2014 and followed him having been with the England development squad in Perth for a month prior to the start of the competition.
+This coincided with the buildup to the England one-day team playing in Australia at the beginning of 2014 and followed him having been with the England development squad in Perth for a month prior to the start of the competition.
 Buttler was initially only expected to play for Melbourne in their first two matches of the competition but this was extended due to the late arrival of Pakistani all-rounder Mohammad Hafeez, who had been called into the Pakistan Test squad.
 After having scored a "stunning" 61 runs against Brisbane Heat in his third match, Buttler eventually played in five Big Bash matches for Melbourne before leaving to join the England squad.